 Windows Live Mail aka Hotmail offers Ajax based interface and 2 GB storage for users.
 The Live Mail allows users to customize their mailboxes with different and catchy themes too.
 Frankly speaking, Windows Live Mail was a delightful change for millions of Microsoft lovers but it lacks some vital features like pop- in and pop- out [best part of Gmail].
 However, it has better storage capacity than Yahoo.

 Inbox is a trusted e-mail service that provides 5GB storage to US, Canadian and UK users and 2GB storage for residents living in other parts of the world.
-It’s a really speedy and absolutely functional.
+It’s really speedy and absolutely functional.
 It has attachment capacity up to 20MB.
 Inbox has Ajax supported UI.

 The main negative aspect of Inbox is that it requires credit cards from users for proper verification.
 This often creates a spot of bother on users’ minds.
 It’s a fact that Inbox’s appeal is limited to a particular section of people.
 However, it doesn’t mean that Inbox is technically not sounding but somehow, it failed to create a generalized appeal to users like Yahoo or Gmail.

 The USP of Lycos Mail is its unlimited attachment facility.
 It has 3GB storage capacity and quality security system to protect users.

 One of the major problems with Lycos Mail that it deletes users’ accounts if they don’t log in for one month.